joelgombin/markdown-cv/index.md

 `2017`
 Antoine Courtin, Léa Saint-Raymond, *Visualizing the social network for the art auctions in Paris (1852-1914) : How to enrich an initial corpus thanks to linked Open Data Platforms*, Artl@s Bulletin 6, n°2, 2017.

+`2016`
+Nicolas Foucault, Antoine Courtin. *Automatic Classification of Tweets for Analyzing Communication Behavior of Museums*.
+Tenth International Conference on Language Resources and Evaluation (LREC 2016), May 2016, Portorož, Slovenia.
+2016, Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC 2016). [〈hal-01758645〉](https://hal.archives-ouvertes.fr/hal-01758645)

 `2014`
 Antoine Courtin, Jean-Luc Minel. *Methodological Proposals for Designing Federative Platforms in Cultural Linked Open Data: the example of MoDRef*.
 Linked Data in Libraries: Let's make it happen!, Aug 2014, Paris, France. pp.10-15, 2014.